ResEnv/chain-api/README.md

         "meta": {
             "total_count": 4
         },
-        "average_temperature": 25.75
+        "temperature_average": 25.75
     }

 Note that when aggregating data, the other fields from the original resources are discarded.
-The dictionary key for the aggregate value is given by average_FIELD.Grouping and Aggregating can be combined, in which case the aggregation happens within each group. so a GET request to /api/room_temp/?average_by=temperature&group_by=room would return:
+The dictionary key for the aggregate value is given by FIELD_average.
+Grouping and Aggregating can be combined, in which case the aggregation happens within each group. so a GET request to /api/room_temp/?average_by=temperature&group_by=room would return: